Bullocky (film)

 Bullocky is a 1969 Australian short documentary film, in colour.
 It was directed by Richard Mitchell and produced by Gil Brealey for the Commonwealth Film Unit.
-The film depicts Vic Reaves, one of the few remaining 'bullockies' hauling timber in country New South Wales.
+The film depicts Vic Reaves, one of the few remaining 'bullockies', hauling timber in rural New South Wales.

 Bullocky was a co-winner of the Golden Reel prize at the 1969 Australian Film Institute Awards.